ckdake/ckdake.com/content/bikes.md

 <h2>The Plan</h2>

 <ul>
-  <li>MWF: r/bodyweightfitness recommended routine first thing in the morning</li>
+  <li>MWF: <a href="https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine">r/bodyweightfitness recommended routine</a> first thing in the morning at work</li>
-  <li>TR: morning run</li>
-  <li>Weekend: Mountain bikes hopefully!</li>
-  <li>Any other day, any other time, if you want to ride or run ping me (@ckdake on twitter is easiest)</li>
+  <li>Working on figuring out: Weekly evening ride, weekend ride routine</li>
 </ul>

 I ride mountain bikes for fun, and ride most other kinds of bikes to make mountain biking more fun.
 In 2004 I co-founded <a href="http://fastermustache.org/">Faster Mustache</a> which at one point was the place to go for anything bike related in Atlanta.
 We organized the only urban 24 hour race in the world for 5 years in a row, and spun up a pretty solid race team: <a href="http://fastermustache.org/race">FM:Race</a>.
 In 2009 I raced full seasons of XC mountain bike racing and velodrome racing.
 2010 I focused on track racing and as team leader, led us to a 1st place team finish for the season with 4 people in the top 15 individual standings including first place.
 In 2011 I raced a full season at the track, but focused on the Chainbusters 6-hour race series where  Jason and I  took 3th of over 75 teams in the Pro/Open Men's Duo category.
 Some cyclocross races were ridden, and 2012 was a the year of running races and mountain biking adventures.
 2013 onward bring bigger bike adventures, and running with a bigger crowd.
 In 2014 I ran a half marathon every month, and 2015 onward is back to just making sure I'm mountain biking as much as possible and taking as many new people riding as possible.
+A move to CT in early 2018 means lots of new singletrack to find!

 <ul>
   <li><a href="http://www.strava.com/athletes/ckdake" rel="me">me on Strava</a></li>